Comparison Rate or AAPR

 Disadvantages of Comparison Rates

-To summarise here are the main disadvantages of comparison rates and the very reason why you should contact a mortgage professional to help you select a loan;
+To summaries here are the main disadvantages of comparison rates and the very reason why you should contact a mortgage professional to help you select a loan;

 There are more to loans than just interest rates.
 To find out more read the following article common mortgage mistakes.